fergueiredo/projekt-koronga/README.md

 ### Scientist
 The *Scientist* can use 1 activity point to create a cure discarding only 4 action cards of the same variant.

+### Contingency Planner
+The *Contingency Planner* can use 1 activity point to retrieve one discard action card.
+When this card is used, it is removed from the game.
+Limit of 1 card at a time.

 ## Variants
 The players must cure the four following variants:
 - (α) Alpha - United Kingdom